cristalhq/builq/GUIDE.md

 ## Safety & Sanitization

-If query args/params are passed via `%$` or `%?` they will not appear in query but will be appended to the arguments slice (2nd resulting param of `Builder.Build()` method).
+Query arguments should be passed via `%$` or `%?`, this way they won't appear in the query string but instead will be appended to the arguments slice (2nd return value of the `Builder.Build()` method), thus preventing potential SQL injections.

-`ExampleQuery1` in [examples_test.go](https://github.com/cristalhq/builq/blob/main/example_test.go) explicitly shows that arguments are not a part of `query` string but are in `args` slice.
+Examples in [example_test.go](example_test.go) explicitly show that query arguments are not a part of the `query` string but returned separately as the `args` slice.

-Such usage prevents potential SQL-injection and/or any other harmful user inputs.
-However, `%s` should be used with a care and no user input should be passed through `%s`,
+The `%s` verb should be used with an extra care, no user input should be passed through it.

 ## String placeholder

 To write just a string there is the `%s` formatting verb.
 Works the same as in the `fmt` package.

+Please note that unlike `fmt`, `builq` does not support width and explicit argument indexes.

 ## Argument placeholder